Vickers A1E1 Independent: History

 Planning for the A1E1 began in December 1922 when the General Staff of the British Army drew up a specification.
 This was for a turret-less tank with at least 9 feet of trench crossing ability.
 On receiving the specification, Vickers began design work on a vehicle that followed the General Staff's ideas and also a multi-turreted design of their own.
 The two designs were offered to the General Staff, which opted for the Vickers multi-turreted design.
 An order for a prototype was formally placed on 15 September 1926 but some work appears to have begun before this date.

 The tank was largely designed by Walter Gordon Wilson; its 35.8 L V12 air-cooled engine was designed by Armstrong Siddeley.
 It also incorporated a new hydraulic braking system, which had to be specially developed due to its weight and speed.
-The prototype was delivered to the War Office in 1926, and displayed to the premiers of the Dominions that year.
+The prototype was delivered to the War Office in 1926, and displayed to the firsts of the Dominions that year.

 In 1928, the rear of the tank was modified to strengthen it.
 At the same time, a new design of brake-block was fitted.
 The transmission was also heavily reworked.

 The tank was the subject of industrial and political espionage, the plans ending up in the Soviet Union, where they may have influenced the design of the T-28 and T-35 tanks.
 In 1933, a British army lieutenant, Norman Baillie-Stewart, was court-martialled and served five years in prison for providing the photographs and specifications of the Independent (among other secrets) to a contact in the German intelligence service.

 The Independent remained in experimental use until it was retired in 1935 due to being worn out.
 During the Second World War, the tank was set up to act as a static pillbox or defensive position to protect Bovington Camp in the event of a German invasion.
 For this, it was fitted with a working 3-pounder taken from a Vickers Medium Mark I to replace the gun it had been originally fitted with (which probably never worked).
 It is now preserved at the Bovington Tank Museum although the interior of the tank is currently inaccessible due to the presence of high levels of asbestos.